 - Explore career interests in a variety of legal settings and build a professional network

 Students in the McGeorge Externships Program pursue unique opportunities to gain practical experience under attorney supervision in externships.
-Externships may include government agencies, nonprofit entities, and limited private externships.
+Externships may include government agencies, courts, nonprofit entities, and limited private externships.
 Private externships are limited to those areas in which students are unable to gain practical experience without receiving academic credit.
 Private externships have included IP, Entertainment, General Counsel, Water, and Lobbying-related externships.
 All externship proposals require advance approval of the Externships Director and the Associate Dean for Academic Affairs.

 Email | 916.739.7188